FuelLabs/fuels-wallet/README.md

 The official wallet of the fastest modular execution layer: [Fuel](https://fuel.network).

-FuelWallet is a crypto wallet, used to interact with Fuel Network.
-This project, enable users to access their assets and interacting with decentralized application, through a browser extension.
+FuelWallet is a crypto wallet used to interact with the Fuel Network.
+This project enables users to access their assets and interact with decentralized applications through a browser extension.

 [![Install Wallet](docs/assets/install-button.png)](./docs/INSTALL.md)